-The search for candidate situations for a given target day is usually undertaken by comparing the state of the atmosphere at fixed hours of the day for both the target day and the candidate analogues.
-This is a consequence of using daily precipitation time series, which are available on longer periods than subdaily data.
-However, it is unlikely for the best analogy to occur at the very same hour.
-A better analogue situation may be found with a time shift of some hours as it can occur at a different time of day.
+The search for candidate situationssimilar to a given target day is usually undertaken by comparing the state of the atmosphere at fixed hours of the day for both the target day and the candidate analogues.
+This is a consequence of using standard daily precipitation time series, which are available over longer periods than subdaily data.
+However, it is unlikely for the best analogy to occur at the very same hour for the target and candidate situations.
+A better analogue situation may be found with a time shift of some hours since a better fit can occur at a different time of day.
 In order to assess the potential for finding better analogues at a different hour, a moving time window (MTW) has been introduced.

-The MTW resulted in a better analogy in terms of the atmospheric circulation, with improved values of the analogy criterion on the entire distribution of analogue dates.
+The MTW results in a better analogy in terms of the atmospheric circulation, with improved values of the analogy criterion on the entire distribution of the analogue dates extracted.
 The improvement was found to grow with the analogue rank due to an accumulation of better analogues in the selection.
-A seasonal effect has also been identified, with larger improvements in winter than in summer, supposedly due to stronger diurnal cycles in summer that favour predictors at the same hour for the target and analogue days.
+A seasonal effect has also been identified, with larger improvements in winter than in summer, supposedly due to stronger diurnal cycles in summer that favour predictors taken at the same hour for the target and analogue days.

-The impact of the MTW on the prediction skill has been assessed by means of a sub-daily precipitation series transformed into moving 24h totals at 12h, 6h, and 3h time steps.
+The impact of the MTW on the rain prediction skill has been assessed by means of a sub-daily precipitation series transformed into moving 24h totals at 12h, 6h, and 3h time steps.
 The prediction skill was found to have improved by the MTW, as well as the reliability of the prediction.
-Moreover, the improvements were greater for days with heavy precipitation, which are generally related to more dynamic atmospheric situations where timing is more specific and which are fewer in the meteorological archive.
+Moreover, the improvements were greater for days with heavy precipitation, generally related to more dynamic atmospheric situations where timing is more specific and which are fewer in the meteorological archive.

-Both improvements of the analogy criterion and the performance scores were found to be higher for MTWs with a smaller time step (3h).
+Both improvements of the analogy criterion and the performance scores on rainfall were found to be higher for MTWs with a smaller time step (3h).
 A 3h-MTW provides 8 times more candidate situations, even though not fully independent.
-As the MTW provides additional situations to the pool of possible analogues, it can be seen as an inflation of the archive.
+As the MTW provides additional situations to the pool of possible analogues, it can be seen as an inflation of the meteorological archive.
 The technique being very simple and easily applicable, it should be considered for several applications in different contexts, may it be for operational forecasting or climate-related studies.

 The Analogue method (AM) is based on the hypothesis that two relatively similar synoptic situations may produce similar local effects Lorenz1956, Lorenz1969.
-It is a statistical downscaling methods [see][for other methods]Maraun2010 and consist of finding past situations that are similar to the target day of interest in terms of the atmospheric circulation or other synoptic predictors.
+It is a statistical downscaling method [see][for other methods]Maraun2010 and consist of finding past situations that are similar to the target day of interest in terms of the atmospheric circulation or other synoptic predictors.
 The local weather variables of interest (predictand) that were observed at the analogue dates are used to construct a probabilistic prediction for the target day Duband1970, Zorita1999.
 Multiple variations of the method exist [a non-exhaustive listing can be found in][]BenDaoud2016.
 The AMs are used for operational precipitation forecasting, either in the context of weather forecasting, flood forecasting, or hydropower production [e.g.,][]Bontron2005, Hamill2006, Desaint2008a, GarciaHernandez2009b, Bliefernicht2010, Marty2010, Marty2012, Horton2012, Obled2014, Hamill2015, BenDaoud2016, as well as for precipitation downscaling from a climate perspective [e.g.][]Radanovics2013, Chardon2014, Dayon2015.
 AMs can provide multivariate predictions that are physically consistent Raynaud2016b.
 Their spatial transferability is analysed in Chardon2014 and Radanovics2013.
 Their temporal transferability has also been the topic of recent studies for past or future climates Dayon2015, Caillouet2016.